-Courses comprise both theoretical knowledge and practical application of theory from experimental design to bioinformatic and statistical analysis of raw data and interpretation of results.
-The curriculum provides a cross-platform approach that enables students to acquire a unique and individualised expertise that appeal to a wide span of employers.
-Students train problem-solving skills, project management as well as professional communication.
-During the last term of the programme students work with a master degree project in a research setting at KTH, in industry or in a university or research institute anywhere in the world and acquire specialisation within a relevant topic.
+Courses comprise both theoretical knowledge and practical application of theory, from experimental design to bioinformatic and statistical analysis of raw data and interpretation of the results.
+The curriculum provides a cross-platform approach that enables students to acquire a unique and individualised expertise that appeals to a wide span of employers.
+The students train problem-solving skills, project management as well as professional communication.
+During the last semester of the programme, the students work with a master's degree project in a research setting at KTH, in industry or a university or research institute anywhere in the world and acquire specialisation within a relevant topic.

 Find out what students from the programme think about their time at KTH.

-Graduates from KTH have the knowledge and tools for moving society in a more sustainable direction, as sustainable development is an integral part of all programmes.
+Graduates from KTH have the knowledge and the necessary tools to improve society in a sustainable way, as sustainable development is an integral part of all programmes.
 The Medical Biotechnology field creates and maintains sustainable solutions to societal challenges regarding human health.
 Sustainability is a key aspect that features in all areas of Biotechnology, from genomic, transcriptomic and proteomic characterisation of whole organisms, to the development of diagnostics and therapies.
-The three key sustainable development goals addressed by the master's programme in Medical Biotechnology are:
+The three key sustainable development goals that are best aligned with the master's programme in Medical Biotechnology are:

-The master’s programme in Medical Biotechnology focuses on cutting-edge technologies used to explore biomolecules in humans at a holistic-level, as well as providing understanding about how biological processes function and are altered in disease.
+The master's programme in Medical Biotechnology focuses on cutting-edge technologies used to explore biomolecules in humans at a holistic level, as well as understanding how biological processes function and are altered in disease.
 The acquired knowledge is applied to the design of innovative diagnostic tools, drugs and therapies capable of curing diseases and improving human health.
-Besides knowledge about how health and life quality can be improved, the programme also focuses on how technology can be used to characterise the interplay between humans and populations of other microorganisms, and how such knowledge can be used to benefit the development of a sustainable society and preserve life.
+Besides knowledge about how health and life quality can be improved, the programme also focuses on how technology can be used and further developed to characterize the interplay between humans and microorganisms, and how such knowledge can be used to benefit the development of a sustainable society and preserve life.

 Faculty and research

 The School of Engineering Sciences in Chemistry, Biotechnology and Health conducts research in both fundamental and applied sciences with an emphasis on the medical aspects of human biology and the development of technical applications for medical care.
-The research activities conducted are multidisciplinary in nature, bringing together technology, medicine and bioinformatics.
-Active researchers are internationally well recognised, and conduct collaborative projects with leading international scientists as well as companies within the biotechnology private sector.
+The research activities conducted are multidisciplinary in nature, bringing together technology, biology and bioinformatics.
+The teachers are internationally recognised researchers, and many are world-leading and conduct collaborative projects with leading international scientists as well as companies within the private biotechnology sector.